comprobo20/comprobo20.github.io/How to/run_the_neato_simulator.md

 $ rosrun rviz rviz
 ```

-Once you get to rviz, the warmup project has some good instructionns for how to see the robot and its LIDAR.
+Once you get to rviz, the warmup project has some good instructions for how to see the robot and its LIDAR.

 1. Set the base_frame to ``odom``
 2. Add a visualization of the Neato's stabilized laser scan (topic ``scan``).
 This is most easily found by using the "By topic" tab.
 Make sure to adjust the size of the markers so you can see them easily).